- Go on a wildlife tour of Damas Island estuary

 Chat with a local specialist who can help organize your trip.

 Day 4: Manuel Antonio to Arenal Volcano

-In the morning you will transfer by ground transportation about four and a half hours northwest of Manuel Antonio.
+In the morning you will transfer by ground transportation about five and a half hours northwest of Manuel Antonio.

 After arriving in La Fortuna — the closest town to Arenal Volcano — you'll have the rest of the afternoon and evening free to enjoy the area however you see fit.
 We recommend taking the edge off the day's long journey with a soak in one of the Arenal region's natural hot springs.

 For dinner, hit the town and sample one of the over 100 restaurants here.
 Solid dining options include: